ibexa/documentation-developer/docs/guide/site_factory.md

     - multisite configuration

     After [clean installation](../getting_started/install_ez_enterprise.md) the Site Factory will be disabled.
-    If you do not work on clean installation, follow [Upgrading eZ Platform to v3](../updating/upgrading_to_v3.md#site-factory).
+    If you are not working on a clean installation, follow [Upgrading eZ Platform to v3](../updating/upgrading_to_v3.md#site-factory).
     This results in the following message on the **Site** tab:
     "There is a design configuration error, and you will not be able to create a new site.
 Please update the configuration."
     If you plan to use Site Factory you need to enable and configure it.